crazed-developer/Tutorial-Configure-Payara/README.md

 # Physically installing the Payara/Glassfish server

-1. Download the server
+1. Download the server (example version 5.181)
 2. Unzip the server
+3. Rename unzipped folder to: payara5-181 (now its versioned)
-3. Move the unzipped server to: /opt/
+4. Move the renamed folder to: /opt/
-4. Add user "payara": sudo adduser payara
+5. Add user "payara": sudo adduser payara
-5. Change owner(and group) of payara folder: sudo chown -R payara:payara payara5-181 (Assuming payara5-181 is the folder located in: /opt/)
+6. Change owner(and group) of payara folder: sudo chown -R payara:payara payara5-181
 7. Be sure to cd into /opt/
-6. Create a symlink to the installation folder: sudo ln -s /opt/payara5-181 payara5
+8. Create a symlink to the installation folder: sudo ln -s /opt/payara5-181 payara5

 Creating the symlink is a very nice way of configureing the server setup.
 Now your live server is on the /opt/payara5 folder.

-When you upgrade to payara 182, you simply unzip it, change owner as described (user is alreadey created).
-And then make the symlink point at the new installation.
-Now your systemd configuration works with your new server, without having to edit the configuration.

-Should there be problems, and you need to revert to the previous version.
-Just remake the symlink to the server last known good!
+Following these instructions should result in two folders looking like this:
+lrwxrwxrwx  1 root   root     16 Jun 12 22:14 payara5 -> /opt/payara5-181
+drwxr-xr-x  8 payara payara 4096 Mar 13 10:42 payara5-181

+# Upgrading to the next version (example version 5.182)

+1. Download the server (example version 5.182)
+2. Unzip the server
+3. Rename unzipped folder to: payara5-182 (Remember we versioned the initial version)
+4. Move the renamed folder to: /opt/
+5: Change owner(and group) of payara folder: sudo chown -R payara:payara payara5-182

+Now the server is installed, but a total virgin.
+We need to move in the configuration and deployments from the old version of the server.
+So now while upgrading it's a good idea to move things a little around, to better facilitate future upgrades too.

+1. From the initial 5.181 installation, copy the folder: /Users/otto/application-servers/payara5/glassfish/domains/production to /opt/production-domain
+2. Change owner of the copied folder: sudo chown -R payara:payara production-domain
+3. Go to the folder /Users/otto/application-servers/payara5/glassfish/domains/ in the new 5.182 installation.
+4. Move the folder production to production-bak (can also be deleted)
+5. While in the folder in step 3, make a symlink to the folder in step 1 in this section: ln -s /opt/production-domain production

+Now the new server is configured to use the production domain from the initial 5.181 installation.
+And when the new server is started it will be configured, and all previous deployments as on on initial 5.181 server.

+When we made the initial 5.181 installation, we also made a symlink payara5 pointing to payara5-181.
+We should change this to point to the new payara5-182 installation.
+This will make the new installation the default, as all configruarion and ctartup scripts should point to this symlink, instead of the physical folders.

 # Systemd, it's really nice to use!!